-Now, $2,500 (yes, really) doesn’t get you state-of-the-art equipment.
-We had presses consisting of 2 x 4s and old car jacks to squish and manipulate foam into ergonomic shapes.
-We set up vacuum forming devices and modified ovens for molding plastics (and cooking lunch).
-To this day we’re not sure if we were running on adrenalin or the fumes from the ovens.
-Either way, the next six months were some of the most innovative and creative times we’d ever experienced.
+The next six months were some of the most innovative and creative times we’d ever experienced.
 Concepts were developed that changed the way packs were made and used, and we started setting standards that altered the industry and shaped our future competition.
-Many of the features you take for granted on hunting packs today carry the DNA of what Badlands developed back at the “Tinder Box” (the name we affectionately called our plant, our shed, our facility, our….whatever).
+Many of the features you take for granted on hunting packs today carry the DNA of what Badlands developed back at the “Tinder Box” (the name we affectionately called our “plant,” or shed….whatever).

 From there we couldn’t move fast enough.
-In 1995, we crafted a make-shift trade show booth and hit the road.
-Our first stop: the very first Archery Trade Association Show, also known as “The ATA.”
-If our memory serves us adequately, it was at the Kansas State Fairgrounds in a building used for some sort of cattle storage.
+We crafted a make-shift tradeshow booth and hit the road.
+Our first stop: the inaugural Archery Trade Association Show, also known as “The ATA.”
+If our memory serves us adequately, it was at the Kansas State Fairgrounds in a building used for some sort cattle storage.

-It was here we met another significant player in our history.
-As he sauntered past our booth, we both noticed our common interest in smokeless tobacco, and exchanged a smirk.
-But then he stopped, came back to our 10×10 experiment-gone-bad, and introduced himself as David Westmoreland, a sales rep with an agency called Hudalla and Associates.
-He was going on a hunting trip and asked if we might have a pack that would work for him.
-By the second day of the show, word was starting to spread about this little company with incredible products.
+It was here we met another significant player in our history, David Westmoreland.
+He told us that he worked for a sales rep agency called Hudalla and Associates, that he was going on a hunting trip and asked if we might have a pack that would work for him.
+By the second day of the show, word was starting to spread about this little company called Badlands with incredible products.
 The rest of the show was a whirlwind of telling our story and writing paper.
-It seemed like heaven.
+It seemed a lot like heaven.

-Fast-forward twenty-something years to the present and take a look back.
 Any regrets?
-Not one.
-We did what we loved to do, exactly how we wanted to do it.
-We created a brand known for innovation and is well-respected for its quality and integrity.
+Not a one.
+We've always done what we love to do, exactly how we want to do it.
+We created a brand known for innovation and that’s well-respected for its quality and integrity.
+And we've had a lot of fun.
 What’s to regret?
-Most important of all, we have made tons of friends along the way.
+Most importantly, we've made tons of friends along the way.
 And if you’re reading this, you’re one of them.